hfp/xconfigure/config/cp2k/README.md

 Have a look at [Running CP2K](#running-cp2k) to learn more about pinning MPI processes (and OpenMP threads), and to try a first workload.

-## Intel Compiler<a name="build-instructions"></a>
+## Intel Compiler<a name="recommended-intel-compiler"></a>

-<a name="recommended-intel-compiler"></a>Below are the releases of the Intel Compiler, which are known to reproduce correct results according to the regression tests.
+Below are the releases of the Intel Compiler, which are known to reproduce correct results according to the regression tests.
 It is also possible to mix and match different component versions by sourcing from different Intel suites.

 * Intel Compiler&#160;2017 (u0, u1, u2, u3), *and* the **initial** release of MKL&#160;2017 (u0)
     * source /opt/intel/compilers_and_libraries_2017.[*u0-u3*]/linux/bin/compilervars.sh intel64